DustWinter/Karuta-Auto-Drop-Botz/README.md

+# A NEW VERSION IS BEING DEVELOPED, OLDMAIN.PY IS OLD SCRIPT IT IS STILL WORKING.
+# I AM JUST ADDING IMPROVEMENTS AND NEW FUNCTIONS

 # Karuta Auto Drop Bot

 This project is a bot designed to automate the process of dropping and reacting to Karuta cards in a Discord channel.
 The bot uses `requests` library to interact with the Discord API.